Calisthenics: Origin and etymology

-The practice was recorded in use in Ancient Greece, including the armies of Alexander the Great and the Spartans at the Battle of Thermopylae.
+The practice was recorded as being used in ancient Greece, including by the armies of Alexander the Great and the Spartans at the Battle of Thermopylae.

-Calisthenics was also recorded to have been in use in Ancient China.
-Along with dieting, Han Dynasty physicians prescribed calisthenics as one of the methods of maintaining one's health.
+Calisthenics was also recorded to have been used in ancient China.
+Along with dietary practices, Han dynasty physicians prescribed calisthenics as one of the methods for maintaining one's health.

 Common exercises

 The more commonly performed calisthenic exercises include: